 What does a fractional COO cost?

-If you’re an agency owner thinking about bringing on a COO, you’re obviously interested in the cost of fractional coo services.
+If you’re a small business or agency owner thinking about bringing on a COO, you’re obviously interested in the cost of fractional coo services.

 There are a lot of different forms a COO can take, and these different forms and ratios can impact price significantly.
 It can be a super fractional role to more of a productized service.